buildtool/build-tools/www/docs/config/registry.md

 # Registry

 The `registry` key in `.buildtools.yaml` defines the docker registry used for the project.
-This will primarily be used for CI pipelines to push built docker images.
+This will primarily be used for CI pipelines to push built docker images, i.e the `push` command.

 Locally it can be used to build images with correct tags, making it possible to deploy locally built images.

-Each supported registry has it's own configuration keys, typically the setup looks like this:
+Each supported registry has their own configuration keys, typically the setup looks like this:

 ````yaml
 registry: